 9. Find your favorite way to unwind, relax, and pamper yourself

+Healthy self-esteem can be achieved by practicing self-compassion.
+Treat yourself!
 Your favorite way to unwind, relax, or pamper yourself could be so much more than just a bubble bath!
 Your list of pleasurable activities could include hiking, playing with puppies, photography – these are all ways to relax your mind and body.
-Doing what makes you feel refreshed is a wonderful way to invest in yourself and honor your worth.
+Doing what makes you feel refreshed is a wonderful way to invest in yourself, honor your worth, and prioritize self-care.